Water Based Nail Polish

 That was all very depressing, and I’m sure you’ll want to take a deep breath in anticipation of happier things.
 But wait, before we move on to the good nail polish alternatives, we need to discuss one important detail about “non-toxic” nail polish.

 A 2012 study by the California Department of Toxic Substances Control proved that companies claiming to be “toxic-free” were, in fact, quite toxic based on laboratory studies.
-Thus, while these companies claimed to be non-toxic, they added chemicals they knew to be toxic.
+Thus, while these companies claimed to be non-toxic, they added chemicals that they knew to be toxic.

 In essence, they were claiming that they weren’t using toxic ingredients, that they, in fact, were using.
 This demonstrates the sad reality that many companies are perfectly willing to mislead consumers as long as they make acceptable profits.

-Truly Safe Non-Toxic Nail Polish Alternatives: Water Based Nail Polish
+Truly Safe Non-Toxic Nail Polish Alternatives: Water-Based Nail Polish

 This growing concern about the toxicity of nail polish has pushed manufacturers to come up with water-based nail polish solutions that do not contain the slew of toxic ingredients we mentioned earlier.
 This new, non-toxic trend in the nail polish industry is a refreshing reminder that if consumers have the right information, they will cause the market to shift in the right direction.